 What are web beacons and how do we use them?
-We can also use web beacons, both on our website and in emailed messages.
-Web beacons are small graphical elements (data files, pixel tags) that are downloaded from our web server for the purpose of monitoring e-mail access, website traffic and user behaviour on them, and subsequent optimising of e-services for users (including ad personalisation).
+We can also use the technology of web beacons on our websites and in e-mails.
+Web beacons are small graphic elements (data files, pixel tags) which are downloaded from our web server in order to monitor e-mail reading quotas or website traffic and users’ behaviour on websites, and subsequently optimize services for users (including ad personalizing).

 No identification.
-We do not use personal data obtained from cookies and web beacons to identify you.
+We do not use the data obtained by using cookies and web beacons to identify you.

 TRANSMISSION AND LOCALISATION OF PERSONAL DATA

 Who do we transmit personal data to?
 Your personal data are confidential for us.
 With the exceptions described in the following paragraphs, we do not transmit personal data to any third party, either directly or indirectly (by allowing access).
 We do not trade with personal data in any way.

 24U Group.
 We may transmit personal data to the entities that are part of the group (holding) that 24U is part of.
 Recipients will process the personal data they receive solely in accordance with the rules that apply to 24U, and we are responsible for the proper processing of personal data by the recipients.

 Partners.
 We may transmit personal data to entities that process personal data for us, or who provide services to us inherently requiring access to personal data.
 These are primarily entities that provide IT services (such as server hosting or web hosting), database services, accounting services, tax consultancy or legal services.
 Cooperation with these entities is always of a strictly operational nature.
 The recipients do not process personal data independently, but only according to our instructions.
 We are responsible for ensuring that misuse of any personal data accessed by the recipients does not occur, and that obligations of integrity and confidentiality of personal data and other obligations necessary to be established under the applicable legal regulations have been agreed with them.